Labour Relations in Ukraine at the Time of Quarantine

 Since 12 March 2020, quarantine has been introduced throughout Ukraine to combat COVID-19.
-It will last for three weeks (it is quite possible that the quarantine will be extended) and will significantly affect the activities of most business entities.
+It will last till 28 February 2021 (it is quite possible that the quarantine will be extended) and will significantly affect the activities of most business entities.

 Currently, many companies have to quit or downsize their activity due to quarantine restrictions.
 But what to do with their employees?
 In this Article, we focus on the main issues that should be addressed to an employer.

 Pursuant to the Law of Ukraine On Leaves, an employee may receive a paid or unpaid leave.